Exporting models

 class metatensor.torch.atomistic.MetatensorAtomisticModel(module: ModelInterface, metadata: ModelMetadata, capabilities: ModelCapabilities)[source]

-When wrapping a module, you should declare what the model is capable of (using ModelCapabilities).
+When exporting a module, you should declare what the model is capable of (using ModelCapabilities).
 This includes what units the model expects as input and what properties the model can compute (using ModelOutput).
 The simulation engine will then ask the model to compute some subset of these properties (through a ModelEvaluationOptions), on all or a subset of atoms of an atomistic system.

 For example, a custom module predicting the energy as a constant value times the number of atoms could look like this